-- All proposed research projects must be led by a Principal Investigator (PI) who holds a doctorate (e.g., Ph.D., M.D., or equivalent degree). - Applicants who hold the rank of full Professor (or equivalent) are excluded from applying for these opportunities.

-- For Pilot Awards: PIs must hold a full-time faculty/staff appointment up to and including the rank of Associate Professor (or equivalent), be a clinical fellow, or be an experienced postdoctoral fellow at an academic or other non-profit research institution within the United States.
-Applicants holding non-tenure track, full-time, independent faculty-level positions with titles such as Instructor or Assistant Research Professor are eligible to apply. - For Large Awards: PIs must hold a full-time faculty/staff appointment up to and including the rank of Professor (or equivalent) or above.
-Applicants holding non-tenure track, full-time, independent faculty-level positions with titles such as Instructor or Assistant Research Professor are eligible to apply.
+- All proposed research projects must be led by a Principal Investigator (PI) who holds a doctorate (e.g., Ph.D., M.D., or equivalent degree). - Applicants who hold the rank of full Professor (or equivalent) are excluded from applying for these opportunities. - For Pilot Awards: Pls must hold a full-time faculty/staff appointment up to and including the rank of Associate Professor (or equivalent), be a clinical fellow, or be an experienced postdoctoral fellow at an academic or other non-profit research institution within the United States.
+Applicants holding non-tenure track, full-time, independent faculty-level positions with titles such as Instructor, Assistant Research Professor, or similar are eligible to apply. - For Large Awards: Pls must hold a full-time faculty/staff appointment up to and including the rank of Associate Professor (or equivalent).
+Applicants holding non-tenure track, full-time, independent faculty-level positions with titles such as Instructor, Assistant Research Professor, or similar are eligible to apply.
 Postdoctoral fellows and clinical fellows are not eligible to apply for this award type. - For purposes of this RFP, an experienced postdoctoral fellow is an individual who holds a doctoral degree (Ph.D., M.D., or an equivalent degree), has completed a minimum of two years of full-time postdoctoral research at the time of application, and who is engaged in a temporary period of mentored research for the purpose of acquiring the professional skills needed to pursue a career path of their choosing.
 Postdoctoral fellows must have at minimum 90% protected research time. - For the purposes of this RFP, clinical fellows are individuals who are in, or have recently completed, subspecialty fellowship training and are working at an eligible institution (see above criteria).
-The end date of your fellowship must fall between June 30, 2023 July 1, 2025, and you must have at minimum 75% protected research time. - If previously funded by the Arthritis Foundation, applicant must be up to date on all reporting requirements. - Individuals currently holding the role of PI on an active RA Research Program award are not eligible to apply. - Multiple applications will be accepted from a single institution, provided that each application has a different applicant PI and represents a distinct hypothesis.
+The end date of your fellowship must fall between June 30, 2024 - July 1, 2026, and you must have at minimum 75% protected research time. - If previously funded by the Arthritis Foundation, applicant must be up to date on all reporting requirements.

+- Individuals currently holding the role of PI on an active Arthritis Foundation RA Research Program award are not eligible to apply unless their current award ends by December 31, 2024. - Multiple applications will be accepted from a single institution, provided that each application has a different applicant PI and represents a distinct hypothesis.